centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 Everyone.

-Whether you are a designer, a software engineer, a tester, a solutions architect, a product owner, or a director: everyone is invited to advance Nucleus.
+Whether you are a designer, a software engineer, a tester, a solutions architect, a product owner or a director – everyone is invited to advance Nucleus.

 ## What to expect?

 Everyone plays a part in creating a coherent, consistent and engaging customer experience.
-We worked with product teams to set up a contribution flow that makes sure a contribution ticks all the boxes to get added to the system.
+We worked with product teams to set up a contribution flow to ensure a contribution ticks all the boxes and gets added to the system.

 ### Is your idea a candidate for a contribution into the system?

-The simple answer is that if your idea is:
+The simple answer is that if your idea is...
-- [x] re-usable by another team/journey than yours
+- [x] reusable by a team/journey other than yours
 - [x] a solution to a new problem or an extension of an existing solution

 ...the chances are your idea would be a great contribution!

-The chart below will help you what to do:
+The chart below will help you decide what to do:

 ![Proposal flowchart](https://user-images.githubusercontent.com/7914977/174999247-aa2e7367-f0c8-43bb-8945-226e5cfe9561.png "Proposal flowchart")